What Artists Should Know About Songtrust

-Did you know that when a song you wrote is sold as a download, you’re due a mechanical royalty?
-In the US, that royalty is paid through your aggregator (CD Baby, TuneCore, etc).
-Internationally, you need a publishing administrator like Songtrust to collect it.
+Did you know that each time your song is streamed, it generates a mechanical royalty that is not paid through your distributor?
+You need a publishing administrator like Songtrust to collect it.

-For a $100 setup fee and 15% commission, Songtrust will help you register with a PRO (ASCAP, BMI, SOCAN) if you’re not already.
-Next, they’ll register your songs with over 40 collection societies worldwide.
-The setup fee covers 15 songs.
-10 more songs are $10.
+For a $100 setup fee and 15% commission, Songtrust will help you sign up with a PRO (ASCAP, BMI, SOCAN, IMRO, etc) if you’re not already.
+Next, they’ll register an unlimited number of songs with over 45 collection societies worldwide.
 If you’ve already got songs registered with your PRO, they’ll pull them into their system for free.

 Publishing is complicated.
 Okay, it’s a total mess.
 My goal for this article is to share my experience with Songtrust, and help you decide if it’s for you, without getting into the weeds.

 Why I signed up

 Many years ago, I saw a post on the Songtrust blog, breaking down the various royalties Spotify pays to songwriters.
 I figured that since I’d earned a few hundred bucks from Spotify via CD Baby, the mechanical royalties Songtrust would collect for me would cover the cost of signing up.

 Also, I paid big bucks for radio promotion across France and Italy way back in 2000, putting my songs in regular rotation on over 40 commercial stations.
 The promoter guessed I’d get back about $1500 in royalties from the airplay, but I never got a penny, despite hounding ASCAP for months.
 I hoped maybe Songtrust would dig some of that up.